cathyqqtao/ddBD-tree-prior/code/README.md

 	BDpara(t.rt, out.tip, root.time = 1.85)

-If you have more questions, please email cathyqqtao@gmail.com (or qiqing.tao@temple.edu).
+If you have more questions, please email qiqing.tao@temple.edu.